Dani Pérez (basketball): Professional career

-Bàsquet Manresa (2019-present)
+Bàsquet Manresa (2019–2026)

-Pérez signed a three year contract with Bàsquet Manresa of the Liga ACB in June 2019.
+Pérez signed a three-year contract with Bàsquet Manresa of the Liga ACB in June 2019.
 He would set a club record in his first season with the Catalans, recording 16 assists in a home win against UCAM Murcia in November 2019.
 It was also the 4th highest record in Liga ACB history.
 He would extend his contract with Manresa for three more years in March 2021.
 Shortly after, Pérez suffered a posterior cruciate ligament injury that would sideline him for three months.

-Continuing to be an important player for Manresa and becoming the club's all-time leader in assists, Pérez signed a 2 year contract extension in April 2024.
+Continuing to be an important player for Manresa and becoming the club's all-time leader in assists, Pérez signed a 2-year contract extension in April 2024.

+In May 2026, Pérez announced he would be leaving Manresa at the end of the 2025–26 season, after having played 275 games for the Catalans.
+He played his last game on May 29, 2026, in which he received a farewell tribute at the Nou Congost.
+It was announced Manresa would retire his number, 55, upon his retirement.

+In July 2026, Pérez returned to Palencia to play in the Primera FEB.

 National team career

 Pérez has represented Spain's youth ranks in several international tournaments, such as the 2010 FIBA Europe Under-20 Championship with the U20 Team.

 He made his debut for the senior Spanish national team in 2021, during the 2023 FIBA Basketball World Cup qualification.

 Pérez has also represented the Catalan national team.